5 Unique Experiences for Your South Africa Bucket List

 28° 45′ S, 28° 53′ E

-If you are into hiking and waterfalls, you should definitely add the hike to the Tugela Falls to your South Africa itinerary.
+If you are into hiking and waterfalls, you should definitely add the hike to the Tugela Falls to your South Africa bucket list.
 The Tugela Falls is the highest waterfall in the world and it can be found in the rugged landscapes of the Drakensberg Mountains in South Africa.

-Visiting the highest waterfall in the world sounds like the ‘bucketlist’ part of the adventure.
+Visiting the highest waterfall in the world sounds like the ‘bucket list’ part of the adventure.
 But actually, this is the perfect example that the journey itself is just as important as the destination.
-Believe us if we tell you that the hike though the breathtaking Drakensberg mountain range is a must-do in itself.
+Believe us if we tell you that the hike through the breathtaking Drakensberg mountain range is one of the top things to do in South Africa.
 During the hike, you’re treated to panoramic views of the towering peaks that surround you.
-It is made even more exciting, because you have to climb two chain ladders along the way: one of 20 meters and one of 40 meters.
+It is made even more exciting because you have to climb two chain ladders along the way: one of 20 meters and one of 40 meters.
 It definitely adds up to the adventure.

 Spot the Big Five

-We don’t have to tell you that you can’t travel to South Africa without spotting wildlife.
+We don’t have to tell you that you can’t make a trip to South Africa without spotting wildlife.
+The most famous park to spot the big five is Kruger National Park, but there are a lot of other game reserves in South Africa to go on safari.
 You will be amazed at the variety of animals you will encounter during different safaris in South Africa.
-Wildlife spotting and going on safari are bucket list activities in themselves, but to make it complete, you should really challenge yourself and try to spot all animals of the Big Five: Elephants, lions, leopards, rhinos and buffalos.
+Wildlife spotting and going on safari are bucket list activities in themselves, but to make it complete, you should really challenge yourself and try to spot all animals of the Big Five: Elephants, lions, leopards, rhinos, and buffalos.

-But why are exactly these animals called the big five?
+But why are exactly these animals called the Big Five?
 Well, we heard different theories about that.
 The most common theory is that these animals were historically considered the most challenging and dangerous to hunt on foot as they would try to kill their attacker.
 Another theory we heard, is that it is mainly just commercial.
 Whatever the reason, they are just super interesting and fascinating animals to see in their natural habitat.
 They are the most iconic and majestic creatures in the continent’s wild landscapes.
 Some of the Big Five, like the leopard and lion, are known for their elusive nature, making spotting them in the wild a thrilling challenge.
-Their ability to blend into their surroundings add an extra excitement to the safari experience.
-That’s why spotting the Big Five should definitely be on your to do list in South Africa.
+Their ability to blend into their surroundings adds extra excitement to the safari experience.
+That’s why spotting the Big Five should definitely be on your South Africa bucket list.

 Female lion in Kruger National Park